 Ischemic-Induced Acute Tubular Necrosis

-Prerenal azotemia and ischemic acute tubular necrosis have the same spectrum of causes.
-Any factor that leads to prerenal azotemia can lead to ischemic acute tubular necrosis.
-Some common causes include hypovolemic states such as diarrhea, vomiting, bleeding, dehydration, burns, renal losses via diuretics or osmotic diuresis, and third fluid sequestration.
-Edematous states such as heart failure and cirrhosis cause reduced kidney perfusion.
-Sepsis or anaphylaxis leads to systemic vasodilation.
-Coagulopathy, such as disseminated intravascular coagulation, can also cause acute tubular necrosis.[2]
+Prerenal azotemia and ischemic acute tubular necrosis share a similar spectrum of causes.
+Any factor that leads to prerenal azotemia can also lead to ischemic acute tubular necrosis if the insult is severe or prolonged.
+Some common causes include hypovolemic states: diarrhea, vomiting, bleeding, dehydration, burns, renal losses via diuretics or osmotic diuresis, and third fluid sequestration, eg, sepsis.
+Edematous states, such as heart failure and cirrhosis, cause reduced kidney perfusion.
+Coagulopathy, eg, disseminated intravascular coagulation, can cause acute tubular necrosis.[5]

 Nephrotoxic-Induced Acute Tubular Necrosis

-Sepsis-Induced Acute Tubular Necrosis
+Mixed Forms of Acute Tubular Necrosis

 Epidemiology